DivanDesign/EvolutionCMS.snippets.ddGetDocuments/README.md

 # (MODX)EvolutionCMS.snippets.ddGetDocuments

-A snippet for fetching and parsing resources from the document tree by a custom rule.
+A snippet for fetching and parsing resources from the document tree or custom DB table by a custom rule.

 ## Requires